brunorrboaretto/robust_cross_correlation/README.md

 If you find this work helpful for your research, please consider reading and citing:

-- Leites, F. L., Boaretto, B. R. R., Masoller, C., & Amador, A., "A robust framework for linking neural activity to vocal output in birdsong". *In revision*.
+- Leites, F. L., Boaretto, B. R. R., Masoller, C., & Amador, A., "A robust framework for linking neural activity to vocal output in birdsong". *Under review*.